legovader09/ReactTemplate/README.md

+# Minimal React Template
+## Description:
-A Reactjs template using babel and webpack
+A Reactjs template transpiled with babel and bundled via webpack.

+## Setup
+This project uses Node 16.17.1 (LTS).

+### Steps
+This project uses
+1. Download or fork this repository.
+2. Run `npm install`.
+3. Start creating!